 Access: The goal of this website is to assist health care providers in identifying mental health and substance use conditions and facilitate access to services.
 It contains training and technical assistance on integrating primary and behavioral health; resources on how to screen for behavioral health conditions; linkages to treatment; and support that address mental health and substance use issues affecting children, adolescents and adults.

 Your opinion is important.
-Please give us your feedback about this website by clicking here.
+Please give us your feedback about this website.
 The resources and links provided on this web page are informational only.
 The Behavioral Health Toolkit does not provide a comprehensive list nor an endorsement of the resources listed.

 Training and Technical Assistance